rzezeski/try-try-try/2011/riak-core-conflict-resolution/README.md

 ### Reconciling Conflicts ###

-In order to reconcile conflicts in your system you have to know about the type of data you are storing in your system.
-For example, in Riak the data is an opaque blob which means Riak can't really do much on it's own to resolve a conflict because it doesn't understand anything about the data it is storing.
+In order to reconcile conflicts in your system you have to know about the type of data being stored.
+For example, in Riak the data is an opaque blob which means Riak can't really do much on it's own to resolve a conflict because it doesn't understand anything about the data.
 By default Riak will implement a _Last Write Wins_ (LWW) behavior which will select the latest object version based on wall clock time.
-If this is unacceptable then the user has the option to turning this feature off by setting `allow_mult` to true which will allow multiple versions to coexist and upon a read all versions will be returned to the caller who can then reconcile these versions in their appropriate context.
+If this is unacceptable then the user has the option to disable this feature by setting `allow_mult` to true which will allow multiple versions to coexist and upon a read all versions will be returned to the caller.
+The caller can then reconcile the versions with full context.

-However, it's not always just enough to have the differing object versions to reconcile an object.
+It's not always enough to have **just** the conflicting objects to perform reconciliation.
 Many times you will need supplementary data that puts those versions in context.
-Returning to the example above, on that final two versions of the object would be returned with two values: `1600` and `1200`.
+In the example above the two versions of the object would be returned with values `1600` and `1200`.
 Now, I hope it's clear to everyone that you can't just add these two numbers to get the reconciled version, because that would be too large a number.
 Likewise, you can't just pick the largest number because that would be too small a number.
-In order to determine the correct number more context is needed than just the values.
+In order to determine the correct number more context is needed.
 One way to do this (but not the only way, there was a very recent addition to statebox to do the same thing) is by a separate count for each coordinator.
 In that case the total is always the sum of the max of all coordinators.
-I think this is more clearly demonstrate by returning to the example above but instead using the `incr` operation as an example which is really just a specific instance of `incrby`.
+I'll demonstrate this with an example similar to above but instead using the `incr` operation which is really just a specific instance of `incrby`.

 <table>
   <tr>